node-cache/node-cache/README.md

-# Simple and fast nodejs internal chaching.
+# Simple and fast NodeJS internal caching.

-Simple caching module to save values inbetween nodejs.
-It is possible to define a time to live.
-So the values will be deleted after they has been expired.
+A simple caching module that has `set`, `get` and `delete` methods and works a little bit like memcached.
+Keys can have a timeout after which they expire and are cleaned from the cache.
+All keys are stored in a single object so the practical limit is at around 1m keys.

-*written in coffee-script*
+*Written in coffee-script*

 ## Install